MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

 ﻿# Module 3: Configure Middleware and Services in ASP.NET Core

-# Lesson 1: Configure Middleware
+# Lesson 1: Configuring Middleware

 ### Demonstration: How to Create Custom Middleware